expresso-php/expresso-php/README.md

 }
 ```
 Please note that value of `"/docker"` in `pathMappings` may differ, which is based on your local absolute directory where root folder of `expresso-php` located.

+To debug, on the 'Debug' tab:
+1. Set breakpoint in any code.
+To test for the first time, preferably somewhere in `index.php` file.
+2. Click 'Play'-like button that says 'Listen for XDebug'.
+3. Open your local website/project.
+By now you should already have all the debug information displayed on the left-side.